lupyuen/lupyuen.github.io/src/rewind.md

 </span>

 This goes to our [__Mastodon Server__](https://lupyuen.github.io/articles/mastodon) for NuttX Continuous Integration.
-(I'll copy this and paste it as a PR Comment, after my vetting)
+I'll copy this and paste it as a PR Comment, after my vetting.

 _Our Machine writes this based on the Breaking Commit?
 From the Previous Section?_